4 Ways That Pop-Up Shops Are Making eCommerce Stores Stand Out

 But what makes pop-up shops so effective?
 And how can they make eCommerce stores stand out?

-1. Pop-Up Shops Create a “Buzz”
+Pop-Up Shops Create a “Buzz”

 Brands can, therefore, leverage pop-ups as a way of creating brand ambassadors organically.

 In the same way that shoppers can share products they’ve brought online by clicking on social sharing icons, in real life, they’ll probably take a selfie or post your pop-up on Instagram to share with their social network.
-This creates an in-real-life “buzz” that will get people talking about your brand.
+This creates an in-real-life “buzz” to get people talking about your brand.
 Your pop-up can create an army of brand ambassadors on the back of a great pop-up experience.

-2. They Cater To The Experience Economy
+They Cater To The Experience of Economy

 Nowadays, people want experiences over things.
 According to Forbes, 74 percent of Americans want experiences over products or purchases.

-Whilst larger brands might install an interactive virtual reality feature in their pop-up stores, your eCommerce business could do something more suitable for your budget, like carrying out a live demonstration or facilitating a VIP shopping experience for your most loyal customers.
+While larger brands might install an interactive virtual reality feature in their pop-up stores, your eCommerce business could do something more suitable for your budget, like carrying out a live demonstration or facilitating a VIP shopping experience for your most loyal customers.

-3. They Work For Businesses of Any Size
+They Work For Businesses of Any Size

-Take Etsy, an online marketplace for small businesses that sell handmade and vintage items as an example.
+Take Etsy, an online marketplace for small businesses that sell handmade and vintage items, as an example.
 In 2018, several Etsy businesses came together in Oxford to form a pop-up shop, which proved to be such a success that it is now a permanent store, supporting over 70 local businesses in the area.

-4. They Have Always Been Relevant
+They Have Always Been Relevant

 If we take a quick look at the history of pop-up shops, we can see that they have been around in some shape or form for hundreds of years.